 If you have any problems you will always find someone in the Law School very willing to assist you.
+There is a special panel of teachers available to counsel you on personal or other problems.
 We wish you every success and we look forward to working with you.